-This system provides you with a far greater access to audio stations and song listings.
+This system provides you with far greater access to audio stations and song listings.
 Giving extended attention to entertainment tasks while driving can cause a crash and you or others can be injured or killed.
 Always keep your eyes on the road and your mind on the drive - avoid engaging in extended searching while driving.

 Keeping your mind on the drive is important for safe driving.
-For more information, see Defensive Driving on page 4-2.
-Get familiar with your vehicle's audio system so you can use it with less effort and take full advantage of its features.
+See Defensive Driving on page 4-2.
 Here are some ways in which you can help avoid distraction while driving.